camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

     # * A device object applicable for Quality On Demand service.
     # * A device object identifying a device commercialized by the implementation for which the service is not applicable, if any.
     #
-    # References to OAS spec schemas refer to schemas specifies in quality-on-demand.yaml
+    # References to OAS spec schemas refer to schemas specified in quality-on-demand.yaml
 ```

 ### Environment variables